DIY Traditional Easter Ham and Lamb

 The steps to cook either are easier than you think, and the taste, exceptional.

 - Score the ham surface with diamonds, inserting cloves at each diamond center.

 - Bake with the cut side down in a shallow roasting pan, uncovered.

 - Bake at 325°F. Baking low and slow will help keep the meat tender and moist.

 - Figure the bake time to be about 15-20 minutes/pound.

-- Glaze with honey, pineapple, brown sugar, and/or mustard (or however your Grandma used to do it).
+- Dress with a glaze of honey, pineapple, brown sugar, and/or mustard (or however your Grandma used to do it).

-- Cook ham until the internal temp reaches 140°F.
+- Cook ham until the internal temp reaches 145°F.